James B. Lucot, Ph.D.

 - Applying neurobehavioral assessment, neurochemical analysis and measurement of catecholamines in urine to characterize animal models of a wide range of disorders

-My research approach is to evaluate the interactions between behavior, drugs, and brain chemistry.
-This approach provides the flexibility to undertake a wide range of projects, to pursue interesting findings, and join in collaborative research.
-The laboratory is currently working with multiple researchers to characterize knockout models using the research techniques available in my laboratory.
-These studies expand the knowledge to be gained from such models without requiring additional subjects because they can be conducted in the same animals being used for the primary purpose of the experiment.
-The results extend the knowledge base, raise new hypothesis and can generate additional components to grant proposals based on the results.
-The approach can also be used to provide standardized proof of efficacy for tests of novel therapies.
+My research approach was to evaluate the interactions between behavior, drugs, and brain chemistry.
+This approach provided the flexibility to undertake a wide range of projects, to pursue interesting findings, and join in collaborative research.
+The laboratory worked with multiple researchers to characterize knockout models using the research techniques available in my laboratory.
+These studies expanded the knowledge to be gained from such models without requiring additional subjects because they can be conducted in the same animals being used for the primary purpose of the experiment.
+The results extended the knowledge base, raised new hypothesis and generated additional components to grant proposals based on the results.
+The approach was also used to provide standardized proof of efficacy for tests of novel therapies.